 FAQs

-Air fry these veggie buffalo wings for 15 minutes, coat in buffalo sauce, then return to the air fryer for an extra 5 minutes.
+Air fry these veggie buffalo wings for 15 minutes, coat them in buffalo sauce, then return to the air fryer for an extra 5 minutes.
 20 minutes in total.

 Cauliflower wings could be considered a healthier option as they are lower in calories and saturated fat, but it’s important to note that cauliflower is a vegetable and does not contain the protein that chicken does.
-Both options can be enjoyed in moderation as part of a healthy balanced diet.
+Both options can be enjoyed in moderation as part of a healthy, balanced diet.

 More vegan side dishes